CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_mac.md

 1. Install Java 11 [here](https://adoptopenjdk.net/)

-   **NOTE**:Make sure to check 'Desktop development with C++' under Desktop and Mobile in the installer.

 2. Install or update conda

    * Note: you can get the command to update conda by typing `conda update` on your command line.
 The command will generally look like: